laszlourszuly/basic_blockchain/README.md

 Below the blockchain protocol is defined.
 Any clients must comply to it in their implementations.
 This version of the protocol doesn't offer any compliance verification of peer nodes, nore does it describe how disobedience is handled.
 It only describes the blockchain integrity tests.

 ### The Transaction Model

+All nodes must propagate a received transaction to at least one peer.
+No node may keep duplicates of any transaction.

 | Form field    | Type          | Description                     |
 |:------------- |:------------- |:------------------------------- |